Carbon Neutral

 For individuals, being carbon neutral can mean feeling good about your contribution to climate change mitigation efforts.
 It can also help you save money in the long run on things like utility bills and gasoline costs since you'll be using less energy and resources overall.

 For many businesses, going carbon neutral means making a commitment to offsetting their carbon footprint through measures such as planting trees or investing in renewable energy.
+Reducing reliance on fossil fuels decreases greenhouse gas emissions and can also save companies money by lowering energy costs.

 At the same time, designing products with a focus on sustainability has become another crucial factor in reducing our impact on the environment.
 By choosing materials that are renewable and low-impact, businesses can go even further to reduce their carbon footprint.

-How climate change affects carbon neutrality?
+How does climate change affect carbon neutrality?

 As the world continues to warm, the effects of climate change are becoming more and more evident.